 Here are some thoughts on future opportunities the two powerful companies could consider:

-Liquid Barcodes is a leading global loyalty technology company specialized for the convenience store and foodservice industries.
-Our proprietary cloud-based technology platform allow retailers to create and manage their digital marketing campaigns with a proprietary process we call the “customer connection cycle’ to engage, promote and reward customers activities in real-time across digital and media channels.
+Liquid Barcodes is a leading global loyalty technology company specialising in the convenience store and food service industries.
+Our proprietary cloud-based technology platform allows retailers to create and manage their digital marketing campaigns with a proprietary process we call the “customer connection cycle’ to engage, promote and reward customers’ activities in real-time across digital and media channels.

 How we do it:

 We have developed the most advanced loyalty and digital marketing technology platform specifically for convenience store and foodservice retailers globally.

 Retailers use our self-service dashboard to create and manage loyalty driven marketing campaigns that increase purchases with their existing customers, as well as effectively target and acquire new customers through partners or paid media channels.